 - You will have to fulfill both the lenders’ requirements and those of the SBA to get approval for an SBA loan

 - Applying for a business loan through SmartBiz requires you to have several documents to complete the application so it can take you over 2 hours to complete

 Best for: Term loans of $5,000 to $400,000 for businesses that need or want fast funding.

-- The funds may come through within 24 hours, so is a great option if you require immediate finance
+- The funds may come through within 24 hours, so it is a great option if you require immediate financing

 - The application process is fast